toradex/moses/clients/python/docs/DevicesApi.md

 # **devices_networkdetect**
 > TargetDevice devices_networkdetect(hostname, username, password)

-Finds a network device
+Detect a network device

-Returns a new device detected from network
+Detect a device using its ip or hostname

 ### Example